simphony/simphony-common/doc/source/extending_simphony.rst

 https://github.com/simphony/simphony-common if there are any questions.

 Once you have decided upon what CUBA needs to be added (or modified), edit ``simphony/core/cuba.yml`` to add the respective keyword.
-Ensure that all the the required information is accurately provided.
+Ensure that all the required information is accurately provided.

 Developers should then use cuba_generate.py to generate four files which are based on the contents of cuba.yml::

-   python simphony/scripts/cuba_generate.py python simphony/core/cuba.yml simphony/core/cuba.py
+   python scripts/cuba_generate.py python simphony/core/cuba.yml simphony/core/cuba.py
-   python simphony/scripts/cuba_generate.py keywords simphony/core/cuba.yml simphony/core/keywords.py
+   python scripts/cuba_generate.py keywords simphony/core/cuba.yml simphony/core/keywords.py
-   python simphony/scripts/cuba_generate.py rst simphony/core/cuba.yml doc/source/cuba.rst
+   python scripts/cuba_generate.py rst simphony/core/cuba.yml doc/source/cuba.rst
-   python simphony/scripts/cuba_generate.py table simphony/core/cuba.yml simphony/io/data_container_description.py
+   python scripts/cuba_generate.py table simphony/core/cuba.yml simphony/io/data_container_description.py

 Finally, a pull request should be created and reviewed.